PlakarLabs/plakar/cmd/plakar/subcommands/man/docs/sync.md

 *snapshotID*

-> (Optional) A partial or full snapshot ID to limit synchronization to specific snapshots that match this identifier.
+> (Optional) A partial or full snapshot ID to limit synchronization to
+> specific snapshots that match this identifier.

 # EXAMPLES

-To illustrate usage:

 Basic synchronization from local to peer repository:

-> > plakar sync to /path/to/peer/repo
+	plakar sync to /path/to/peer/repo

 Synchronize specific snapshot to peer repository:

-> > plakar sync abc123 to /path/to/peer/repo
+	plakar sync abc123 to /path/to/peer/repo

 Bi-directional synchronization with peer repository:

-> > plakar sync with /path/to/peer/repo
+	plakar sync with /path/to/peer/repo

 # DIAGNOSTICS